Configure content caching

 -

-By default, the CDN ignores the query string parameters.
+By default, the CDN ignores query strings (query string).

 If requests to the same file contain different parameters (the part after the question mark in the file URL), each request with a new parameter is redirected to the source.